genehynson/mqtt-nifi-influxdb-example/README.md

 ## MQTT + Apache NiFi + InfluxDB Example

-Send data from multiple MQTT brokers to InfluxDB via Apache NiFi.
+Stream data from multiple MQTT brokers to InfluxDB via Apache NiFi.
 ### Setup

+TL;DR: 1) fill out `.env`, 2) run `make build`, 3) run `make start`

-Run NiFi with InfluxDB 2.0 processor plugin:
+**Build NiFi image with InfluxDB 2.0 processor plugin:**
 1. Clone this repo
 1. Build influxdb/nifi image: `make build-nifi`
-1. Just run NiFi: `docker run -p 8443:8443 influxdb/nifi:latest ../scripts/start.sh`
+1. If you just want to run a blank NiFi: `docker run -p 8443:8443 influxdb/nifi:latest ../scripts/start.sh`
-1. Or, run NiFi with 2x MQTT clients, brokers, and a fully configured flow to send data to InfluxDB:
+1. Import the MQTT-to-InfluxDB NiFi template to play around with streaming MQTT data to InfluxDB

+**Start the end-to-end example with multiple MQTT brokers:**
-  - Copy the `example.env` file to `.env` and fill it out.
+1. Copy the `example.env` file to `.env` and fill it out.
+1. Build the images with `make build`
-  - Run `make start`
+1. Run `make start`
   - NiFi will take about 30 seconds to start.
 Run `make logs NODE=[service name]` to check the logs of the service (e.g. `make logs NODE=nifi`)
-  - Check your InfluxDB instance - data should be flowing in!
+1. Check your InfluxDB instance - data should be flowing into your bucket!
-  - Run `make stop` to shutdown the containers.
 1. Open NiFi by visiting https://localhost:8443/nifi - click "allow unsafe"
 1. Enter username `admin` & password `nifipassword`

-Use the `MQTT-to-InfluxDB.xml` template:
-1. In the NiFi GUI, drag a "Template" object to the board and select the "MQTT-to-InfluxDB" template.
-2. Finish configuring the InfluxDB output processor by adding your API Token.
-To set the token, do:
-  - Right click "PutInfluxDatabaseRecord_2" and click Configure
-  - Click Properties and update Bucket and Organization with your bucket name and orgID.
-  - Then, click the --> arrow to the right of "StandardInfluxDatabaseService_2"
-  - Click the gear icon next to "StandardInfluxDatabaseService_2"
-  - Paste your token next to "InfluxDB Access Token".
-  - Make sure to clean the lighting bolt next to both "StandardInfluxDatabaseService_2" and "InfluxLineProtocolReader" to start these services.
-  - Click Apply/OK to dismiss all popup windows.
-3. Press play!

-From your local MQTT client (e.g. MQTTBox), connect to the Mosquitto broker with `tcp://localhost:1883` and publish to topic `/test` with body `mqtt,mytag=tagvalue myfield="fieldvalue"`.
-You should see these messages written to your InfluxDB instance in the bucket you previously specified.
+1. Run `make stop` when you want to shutdown the containers.

-### TODO:
+### Example Overview

-- figure out how to add the template automatically by importing the `flow.xml.gz` file.
-This will require setting the `nifi.properties` file so the sensitive keys can be encrypted/decrypted successfully.
-I can't seem to replace these files at `influxdb/nifi` image build time without running into issues when NiFi starts.
-- convert string & JSON values to Line Protocol with NiFi
+So now that you have everything running, what exactly is going on here?

+When you ran `make start` you started up several MQTT clients, a couple MQTT mosquitto brokers, and a single NiFi instance.
+After those continers came online, the nifi.bash script executed to automatically configure NiFi with process groups to subscribe to topics from our MQTT mosquitto brokers.
+Basically the MQTT clients are publishing messages to the MQTT brokers.
+NiFi is listening for those messages from the brokers and is sending them to InfluxDB.

+Each of the MQTT clients are configured to send different data types to the brokers.
+One is sending Line Protcol, another is sending JSON, and the third is sending a simple string.
+The three process groups in NiFi are configured to accept a specific data type.
+This demonstrates that we can handle these various input types and convert them all to Line Protocol before sending the data to InfluxDB.

+### What's in this repo
+- Dockerfile.nifi: a dockerfile that is based on the Apache NiFi image bundled with the InfluxData processor plugin.
+- Dockerfile.nifipoc: a dockerfile that contains the `nifi.bash` script to configure NiFi to communicate with our MQTT brokers
+- docker-compose.yml: a docker compose file that contains the definition for the containers required in this example
+- nifi.bash: a script that uses NiFi's APIs to configure process groups that communicate with our MQTT brokers
+- nifi.http: if you install VSCode's REST Client extension, you can use this file to send example HTTP requests to NiFi
+- MQTT-to-InfluxDB.xml: a NiFi template that's bundled in the `influxdb/nifi` image that provides a simple process group example to stream MQTT data to InfluxDB.